alphagov/forms/ADR/ADR005-use-multi-tenant-runner.md

 In this structure, each form has its own runner which serves each form to the end user.
 This enables you to manage and scale each form individually as well as limit the impact if one form runner encounters an error.

-Additionally, with a single tenant runner form can be assigned their own domain (e.g. `form-a.forms.gov.uk`, `form-b.forms.gov.uk`).

 ### Multi tenant structure

 ```mermaid